A Study on Genesis 2:1-3

 The 7th day of Creation lasted only 24 hours, but the memory of it will last forever.
 The day a person graduates from college is a very blessed day, and the day for the graduation ceremony is set aside by college leadership.
 A college graduate will always remember that day without the need for any weekly, monthly, or annual rituals.

 Now is it wrong to be reminded ourselves daily that we can enter God’s rest and that He created us?
 That’s exactly what Hebrews 4 says that His rest still stands for anyone to enter daily if we believe what God says about our salvation through Christ.
+By the way Hebrew 4 also shows that Jews did not enter God’s rest even though they had a weekly Sabbath.
 How about if we decided to remember this seventh day, every seventh day, every Saturday as a memorial of creation?
 Yes, we are free to remember that God is creator not just every single day, but every seventh day.
-You are not commanded to do so, but it is a good way to remember God’s seventh day.
+We are not commanded to do so, but it is a good way to remember God’s seventh day.

 For us, for those of us who believe in the one true and living God, we believe in creation and no day or week goes by without a memorial, without a witness, without a testimony that we are God’s creation.
 But something special happened in the new covenant, Christ rose from dead on the first day (we’ll talk about the precedence for the first day later).